-Keeping the projects rolling during our time at home – this week I have an easy DIY Outdoor table.
+Keeping the projects rolling during our time at home – this week I am sharing an easy DIY outdoor table.
 Last week Sam built me a bench using a tutorial I will link below, and it was SO EASY, and turned out amazing.
 I will walk you through how I made a beauty of a table for $45 that we are already loving so much as a family.

 this post contains affiliate links

 This year going into summer feels so different.
 I know it is going to include so many meals at home instead of eating at the pool like we usually do all summer.

 I am on a mission to make sure our outdoor space at home is ready for fun days and cool nights, because it doesn’t feel like we will be getting out as much as we normally would.

 We have 4 little ones – ages 8 months – 7 years old, so we are always looking for items that allow us to enjoy our time with them more – and when it comes to meal time that also means a big table.

 Previously I had done lounge seating outside, but the older the kids are getting the more we enjoy eating outside with them.
 We decided to sell the old lounge furniture and move a table we already had outside (an IKEA one) for some cheap outdoor dining space, but it was clear that we did need more seating.

 Being the gem that he is, Sam set out to make me the bench about a week ago and it turned out SO CUTE that he decided to make me a table this week to go with it.
 Have I mentioned how much I love him?

 Before I give you the measurements and such, you should defintietly check out this tutorial for the bench that I found on Pinterest.
 I was searching for ways to use up 2x4s that we had on hand and found her amazing bench that we loved so much that we decided to create the table too.